Magisk-Modules-Alt-Repo/data_backup/README.md

 - User itself has to check if enough free space for backup.
 - Save created backup on intSD by copying databackup folder somewhere to PC, cloud and so on.

+## Probable mistakes

+- Backup will not be saved at any error during backuping.
+- Error 2: "Failure.
+Error 2.
+Not enough place on storage device".
+Care about enough free place.
+- Error 1: "Failure.
+Error 1".
+It means about other mistakes of recording on a storage device.
+Do not use your device and do not switch off a screen during backuping.
+Restart data backup cript.